Paralegal Post-Diploma Certificate

 · Graduate of an approved legal assistant program

-· 3 years of experience working as a legal assistant
+· Minimum of 3 years of experience working as a legal assistant

 Candidates where English is a Second Language (ESL) must meet the English Language Proficiency requirement in addition to the Academic English requirement.
 Equivalencies are as follows: